What Happened in Macedonia, and Why

 It would have been a breakthrough for Macedonia—a government finally in place after two years of political crisis—if it hadn’t turned bloody.

-Moments after Zaev announced the formation of a new governing coalition—a razor-thin majority of 61 out of 120 MPs—and the election of Talat Xhaferi, Macedonia’s first ethnic-Albanian speaker since its separation from Yugoslavia in 1991, some 200 supporters of the VMRO-DPMNE stormed the building.
+Moments after Zaev announced the election of Xhaferi, Macedonia’s first ethnic-Albanian speaker since its separation from Yugoslavia in 1991, some 200 supporters of the VMRO-DPMNE stormed the building.
 Zaev and others were beaten.
 Journalists and MPs were hospitalized.
 SDSM deputy leader Radmila Sekerinska received stitches in the hospital, and ethnic Albanian MP Zijadin Sela was dragged, blood streaming from his face, across the assembly floor; he would later receive treatment for brain injuries.
 Riot police eventually quelled the protests with stun grenades in order to extricate journalists and MPs who had been stuck inside.
 In total, some 100 people, including nine members of parliament, were injured.

 The tiny country was thrown into political turmoil in 2015, when Zaev facilitated the release of 670,000 wiretapped recordings of phone conversations on 20,000 phone numbers.
 Zaev released those which involved public officials, containing allegations of corruption, electoral fraud, and even the cover up of an alleged murder.
-The release of the recordings set off daily protests in Skopje and elsewhere that were dubbed "The Colorful Revolution," with protesters throwing colored paintballs at government institutions, especially those renovated as part of Gruevski's neoclassical facelift.
+The release of the recordings set off daily protests in Skopje and elsewhere that escalated last year after Ivanov's attempted pardons.
+The demonstrations were dubbed “The Colorful Revolution,” with protesters throwing colored paintballs at government institutions, especially those renovated as part of Gruevski’s neoclassical facelift.

 It is unclear where Zaev obtained the recordings, but an independent investigation by the European Commission found that the wiretaps had been orchestrated by the national security services on orders from top government officials.
 A special prosecutor was set up by EU mediators to investigate the allegations in the wiretaps.